Access full report

 Without this, systems rely on static thresholds or one-time training datasets.
 Accurate at launch, degrading from that point forward.

-Semantic infrastructure and data product thinking combined allow real-time lookup, access to the underlying identity graph, and APIs that agents can call during execution.
+Semantic infrastructure and data product thinking combined enable real-time lookup, access to identity graphs, and reusable APIs that can be consumed consistently across applications, analytics workflows, and AI systems.
 Resolution happens at ingestion or query time.
 Logic is reused across domains.
 Decisions stay consistent because everything draws from the same governed, continuously updated capability.

 Entity resolution is, therefore a product in its own right, and the rest of your AI stack depends on it.